Fiancee of murdered journalist Jamal Khashoggi urges Premier League to stop Saudi takeover of Newcastle United | Goal.com

 Fiancee of murdered journalist Jamal Khashoggi urges Premier League to stop Saudi takeover of Newcastle United

-The fiancee of Jamal Khashoggi has asked the Premier League to prevent the Saudi Arabian takeover of Newcastle United because of the alleged crimes committed against the murdered journalist.
+The fiancee of Jamal Khashoggi has asked the Premier League to prevent the Saudi Arabian takeover of Newcastle United because of allegations the state was involved in the murder of the journalist in 2018.

 "Ms Cengiz urges you and the board of the Premier League to take all necessary steps to prevent this takeover from happening," the letter addressed to Premier League chief Richard Masters read.